Kevin-Kinyanjui/Phase-1-final-project/README.md

 ## Setup
 The project uses CSS to create a physically appealing site to the user and JavaScript to provide interactivity.

+User first interacts with home page and can use the navigation bar which is always fixed at the top to navigate through the entire site.

 An API server has been set up to mock a JSON server for which the site uses to fetch data from and display it to the user.

 A db.json file is used to store the JSON data for the server.